How to Supervise Supervisors

 - Sh*t rolls downhill.
 And this isn't just trouble - it's everything.
 If you walk in the office in a bad mood, it will spread to them, and then spread to their staff.
 The same goes with walking in with a positive attitude - your supervisors will see the same and mimic that action.

 - Reward them.
 Just like you would with your line staff, reward your supervisors as well.
-Obviously only do this if they deserve it.
+Only do this if they deserve it.
 But your supervisors deserve recognition just as much as any of your other employees.

 Teach Your Supervisors